Hi, I'm Silke.

 with the version of you who is already there.

-Underneath all the voices telling you what you should be doing differently.
+Underneath the noise, the certainty, and all the voices telling you what you should be doing differently.

 She already knows what she wants this morning.